Ongoing exchange- Research between April 2021 - 23

-Hosted by Dream City Festival, L'art Rue / supported by BEPART
+Commissioned by Dream City Festival, L'art Rue / supported by BEPART

-On the field together with Mascha Euchner-Martinez, Naomi and Amal.
+Field research together with Mascha Euchner-Martinez, Naomi and Amal.

 walking on the shelter for migrating flamingos